 Big bluestem grass (Andropogon gerardii) is a warm season grass suited for arid climates.
-The grass was once widespread across North America prairies.
+The grass was once widespread across North American prairies.
 Planting big bluestem has become an important part of erosion control on land that has been over grazed or farmed.
 It then provides shelter and forage for wildlife.
 Growing big bluestem grass in the home landscape can accent a native flower garden or border the open property line.

 Big Bluestem Grass Information

 Big Bluestem grass is a solid stemmed grass, which sets it apart from most grass species that have hollow stems.
 It is a perennial grass that spreads by rhizomes and seed.
 The stems are flat and have a bluish coloring at the base of the plant.
-In July through October the grass sports 3 to 6 foot tall inflorescences that become three part seed heads that resemble turkey feet.
+In July through October the grass sports 3 to 6 foot (1-2 m.) tall inflorescences that become three part seed heads that resemble turkey feet.
 The clumping grass assumes a reddish hue in fall when it dies back until it resumes growth in spring.

 This perennial grass is found in dry soil in prairies and arid zone woods across the southern United States.
-Bluestem grass is also part of the fertile tall grass prairies of the midwest.
+Bluestem grass is also part of the fertile tall grass prairies of the Midwest.
 Big bluestem grass is hardy in USDA zones 4 to 9.
 Sandy to loamy soils are ideal for growing big bluestem grass.
 The plant is adaptable to either full sun or partial shade.

 Growing Big Bluestem Grass